rgriff23/rgriff23.github.io/_posts/2017-06-29-Katie-Hinde-Twitterstorm.md

 <img src="/assets/Rfigs/post_2017-06_twitterstorm_emotional_tone_barplot-1.png" title="plot of chunk post_2017-06_twitterstorm_emotional_tone_barplot" alt="plot of chunk post_2017-06_twitterstorm_emotional_tone_barplot" style="display: block; margin: auto;" />

 To get a sense of the exact language people used, we can vizualize the frequency of words with a wordcloud.
 Wordclouds are a visually appealing way to get a snapshot of the content of a corpus, but their creation and interpretation is more art than science (see [here](https://dataskeptic.com/blog/episodes/2016/kill-the-word-cloud) for an impassioned diatribe against wordclouds).
 However, despite their shortcomings, wordclouds can be a useful way to get a 'feel' for a text-based dataset and check for errors.
 A good example actually came from this project.
 After my first round of cleaning the text and making a wordcloud, I was confused about why so many people were using the word 'amp'.
 Is that what kids are saying these days??
 What does it mean??
 I asked Dr. Hinde, and she said nope- that's probably not right.
 Sure enough, I looked a bit closer and discovered that ampersands in tweets are represented by '&amp', which reduces to 'amp' after punctuation is removed.
-So maybe wordclouds aren't the most scientific thing in the world, but they are pretty to look at and they have their use.
+So maybe wordclouds aren't the most scientific thing in the world, but they are pretty to look at and they have their utility.
 That said, here is a wordcloud for all the tweets:

 <img src="/assets/Rfigs/post_2017-06_twitterstorm_wordcloud_all-1.png" title="plot of chunk post_2017-06_twitterstorm_wordcloud_all" alt="plot of chunk post_2017-06_twitterstorm_wordcloud_all" style="display: block; margin: auto;" />